nirmalhk7/nirmalhk7.github.io/index.md

 ##### Academics
 I completed my 10th grade in Bangalore with **9.4 CGPA** and my 12th grade with 87.9% .
-I currently study in **National Institute of Technology Karnataka** doing BTech in Information Technology and have <em>CGPA 7.3</em><small>(as of May 2019)</small>
+I currently study in **National Institute of Technology Karnataka** doing BTech in Information Technology and have <em>{{site.getCGPA }}</em><small>(as of May 2019)</small>

 ##### Technical Things
 My projects are listed below and are mostly available on GitHub.
-I'm also a passionate competitive coder: find my profiles on reknowned platforms here
+I also like to brush myself on my coding styles, find my profiles on coding websites here